NL33/electron-git/README.md

 - Make sure if hit keyboard shortcut or hover too many times, it only calls the start loop function 1 time. in other words: start loop function should not be called when it's already being run.
 DONE

-- update other windows code for updated electron
-    - will need to remove anywhere that requires the remote module in the js file

 - icon activity
     - add icon for chrome when tab icon doesn't work
     - add microsoft word icon manually